Learn about Delaware’s tax policies and other benefits the state has to offer to see if this is the right place for you to spend your retirement.

 Home > Retirement > Retirement Taxes in Mississippi

-Delaware’s retirement income taxes: Delaware does have state income taxes, but exceptions allow residents over age 60 to exclude up to $12,500 in qualified retirement income from state taxes.
+Delaware does have state income taxes, but exceptions allow residents over age 60 to exclude up to $12,500 in qualified retirement income from state income taxes, subject to eligibility requirements.

 When considering relocating during retirement, many retirees look to states with lower taxes to stretch their retirement funds.
 Retirement taxes in Delaware, along with other tax perks, make the First State appealing to retirees.